Apply for a mining licence

 - Minister (or delegate) grants or refuses the licence.

-- If granted, license is registered.
+- If granted, licence is registered.

 - Applicant and objectors told if licence is granted or refused.